+'''

 df -h /tmp

+'''

-If there is less than 1 GB of free disk space available in the $/\,{\tt tmp}$ directory, then complete one of the following steps:
+If there is less than 1 GB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment.
+Delete unnecessary files from the /tmp directory to meet the disk space requirement. • Set the TMP and TMPDIR environment variables when setting the oracle user's environment.

-See Also: "Configuring the oracle User's Environment" on page 1-19 for more information about setting TMP and TMPDIR df -h
+See Also: "Configuring the oracle User's Environment" for more information about setting TMP and TMPDIR df -h